 Flora Fadzai Sibanda, Online Reporter

-MORE than 200 residents received free medical services from the Health Ambassadors for Economic Development in Bulawayo’s Cowdray Park suburb on Saturday.
+MORE than 150 Bulawayo residents received free medical services from the Health Ambassadors for Economic Development in the city centre on Saturday.

-Doctors, nurses, paramedics and professional counsellors under the association offer various services during the outreach.
+Doctors, nurses, paramedics, and counselors offered various services during the outreach.

 Beneficiaries applauded the health ambassadors for the great work they are doing for free.